trothr/blog/Richard/2020/20200224-glimmer-of-hope.md

 But I don't know how much more I can take!

-When I cry, the sound of my own voice is frightening.
+When I cry, when I weep, the sound of my own voice is frightening.

-* isolation and disconnect from church
-* the empty nest
-* having lost Mom
-* having lost Gene
-* pursuing a purposeful profession
-* need to get out of debt
-* wanting to resume the camping and travel hobby

-That last one ... hard to imagine without Marilyn.

 ## Glimmer of Hope